Food Fiesta, Creative Arts & Skills Day

-All 4-H members, including primary members enrolled in 4-H, may enter in the following projects:archery, arts & crafts, beading, bowling, cake decorating, baking & bread making, cupcake decorating, disc golf, yoga, farm mechanics, food preservation, food & nutrition (cooking), flower arranging, photography, leather craft, quilting, roping, scrapbooking, sewing, sport shooting, small engines, and woodworking.
+All 4-H members, including primary members enrolled in 4-H, may enter in the following projects:archery, arts & crafts, beading, bowling, cake decorating, baking & bread making, cupcake decorating, yoga, farm mechanics, food & nutrition (cooking), flower arranging, photography, leather craft, quilting, roping, scrapbooking, sewing, sport shooting, small engines, and woodworking.
 Any 4-H member, enrolled in a project other than animals (ABA), is welcome to participate.
 Your project must be made within the current 4-H year.

 WHAT/HOW DO I PREPARE?

 Choose a category to participate in.
 You may enter in 2 categories.
 Only one of those categories can be a food category.
 The following categories are:

 ANYONE CAN PARTICIPATE IN THIS CATEGORY.
 Food entrants prepare a food dish for evaluating.
 The dish prepared should serve at least 6 people.
 The evaluator will taste your food entry at time of evaluating.
 The recipe/food dish must be entered into one of the following categories: bread, salad, main dish, dessert, and other.
 You will also create a place setting for this food entry.
 You will create a nutritionally balanced menu but only prepare your featured dish.